Classical Drama and Theatre

 III.
 The Prologues of Terence's Plays

-But most remarkable of all—and, without doubt, the best evidence for Terence's drama and its theatrical context—is information which comes from his own hand, the prologues appended to the front of his dramas.
-Except for Aristophanes' parabases, the text of every ancient play extant is expressed not with its author himself as the spokesman outright but through the persona of a stage character.
+But perhaps most remarkable of all—and, without doubt, the best evidence for Terence's drama and its theatrical context—is information that comes from his own hand in the form of prologues appended to the front of his dramas.
+Except for Aristophanes' parabases, the text of every extant ancient play is expressed not with its author himself as the spokesman but through the persona of a stage character.
 This makes it hard, often impossible, to unravel the dramatist from the drama.
-So, for instance, as strong and clear as Euripides' personal opinions may seem after one reads his plays, not one syllable of any script he wrote is preserved as his own words.
+So, for instance, as strong and clear as Euripides' personal opinions may seem after one reads his plays, not one syllable of any script he wrote is preserved as his own words, that is, words spoken by him and not Medea, for instance.
 Instead, everything we know about the man named Euripides must be deduced through the veil of his drama, or from what others had to say about him.

-As such, the prologues are worth a closer look.
-Here is the prologue to Terence's Andria ("The Woman from Andros") notable, if for nothing else, as the first words he ever wrote for public performance, since Andria was his first play to be produced on stage:
+As such, the prologues appended to Terentian drama are worth a closer look.
+Here is the prologue to Terence's Andria ("The Woman from Andros").
+It is notable, if for nothing else, as the first words Terence ever wrote for public performance, since Andria was his first play to be produced on stage:

 Our poet, when first he set his mind to writing,